MT3: Meta Test-Time Training for Self-Supervised Test-Time Adaption

 \section{Method}

 \paragraph{Tasks} In this work, the training dataset with $N$ input-output pairs is defined as $\DsTrain = \{\vx^k, \vy^k\}_{k=1}^{N}$ with inputs $\vx \in \gX$ and their corresponding class labels $\vy \in \gY$.
 Each meta-training task $\Task_i$ is associated to a batch of $K$ input-output pairs $\DsTraini= \{\vx_i^k, \vy_i^k\}_{k=1}^{K} $ uniformly sampled from $\DsTrain$.
 Each update of the meta-parameters is performed over a meta-batch which consists of $T$ tasks.
 In contrast to MAML, where the meta-objective is the adaption to new tasks, our meta-objective is to adapt the model to unknown data distribution shifts.
 Therefore, we do not sample the tasks $\Task_i$ with respect to a different set of classes, but different distributions, which is further described in Section \ref{sec:impl}.
-During testing, a task $\Task$ is defined as adapting the meta-model on $K_T$ augmented views of a single test sample $\vx_{\text{test}}$.

-\paragraph{Architecture} Similar to previous work in representation learning \cite{Chen2020Simclr,Chen2020_simclrv2,grill2020bootstrap}, the overall architecture as shown in Figure \ref{fig:arch} consists of a feature extractor $f$, a classification head $h$ for a supervised classification, a projector $p$ and a predictor $q$ for an auxiliary self-supervised task.
+During testing, a task $\Task$ is defined as adapting the meta-model on $K_T$ augmented views of a single test sample $\vx_{\text{test}}$. \paragraph{Architecture} Similar to previous work in representation learning \cite{Chen2020Simclr,Chen2020_simclrv2,grill2020bootstrap}, the overall architecture as shown in Figure \ref{fig:arch} consists of a feature extractor $f$, a classification head $h$ for a supervised classification, a projector $p$ and a predictor $q$ for an auxiliary self-supervised task.
 The shared representation $\vg$ will either be used for the classification prediction $\hat{\vy}$ or to calculate the projection $\vz$ and the prediction $\vr$.
-As introduced in \cite{Chen2020Simclr,Chen2020_simclrv2}, the similarity in the self-supervised loss is calculated in the projection space $\vz$, instead of the representation space $\vg$.
+As introduced by \citeA{Chen2020Simclr,Chen2020_simclrv2}, the similarity in the self-supervised loss is calculated in the projection space $\vz$, instead of the representation space $\vg$.
 The meta-model is parameterized by the meta-parameters $\vtheta = \left[\vtheta_f, \vtheta_h,\vtheta_p,\vtheta_q,\right]^T$.
 The task-specific parameters are denoted as $\vphi = \left[\vphi_f, \vphi_h,\vphi_p,\vphi_q,\right]^T $.